Flow Matching for Tabular Data Synthesis: Results

+Across the four census benchmarks (UK, CA, FI, RW) in Table~\ref{tab:main_baseline1}, flow matching is consistently competitive with diffusion, and TabbyFlow achieves the strongest utility overall.
+The trajectory choice shifts the operating point: TabbyFlow-OT performs best on UK and CA, whereas TabbyFlow-VP performs best on FI and RW, indicating that using VP path can improve utility in some census settings while maintaining low risk.
+TabSyn remains a strong baseline, and TabSynFlow often matches or improves TabSyn under OT, with VP typically reducing risk at the cost of utility.

+The same pattern largely carries over to the three additional datasets (ID, AD, CH) in Table~\ref{tab:main_baseline2}.
+TabbyFlow-OT achieves the highest utility on ID and Adult, while TabSynFlow-OT is strongest on Churn, suggesting that latent-space FM can be preferable when the dataset structure favours compact representation learning.
+Risk is low across most settings, but remains dataset-dependent: VP generally yields lower risk than OT for a comparable method, consistent with its more conservative sampling behavior.
+Overall, the results support two practical conclusions: (i) flow matching provides performance comparable to or better than diffusion for mixed-type tabular synthesis, and (ii) the choice between latent-space and data-space FM, as well as OT versus VP trajectories, offers a utility--risk relationship that varies with dataset characteristics.

-\subsection{Number of Function Evaluations between Tabsyn and Flow Matching Models}
+\subsection{Number of Function Evaluations between TabSyn and Flow Matching Models}

-The analysis of computational efficiency presented in Figure~\ref{fig:rq4-nfes-average} illustrates the relationship between the number of function evaluations (NFEs) and the performance of synthetic data generation models, highlighting the relationship between computational cost and data quality.
+The computational efficiency analysis presented in Figure~\ref{fig:rq4-nfes-average} illustrates the relationship between the number of function evaluations (NFEs) and the performance of synthetic data generation models, highlighting the relationship between computational cost and data quality.

 From the figure, it can be seen that the FM models generally converge after approximately 100 NFEs, indicating that using low steps in FM is sufficient.
-On the other hand, TabSyn requires more than 100 steps to outperform FM models in terms of utility, indicating a higher computational burden, in addition to costly training of VAE+diffusion.
+On the other hand, TabbyFlow outperforms TabSyn in all NFE settings based on the utility.
+Furthermore, TabSyn requires more than 100 steps to outperform FM models, especially TabSynFlow-OT in terms of utility, indicating a higher computational burden, in addition to costly training of VAE+diffusion.